xdp-adc/xdp-adc.github.io/_build/html/_sources/get_started/azure_web_apps.rst.txt

 Launch Container
 ****************

 After adding the XDP-ADC API key, build your new container, add it to your normal repository, and restart your application in Azure App Service.
-This will cause Azure to pull the new version of the container, and the Akita Agent will start sending data.
+This will cause Azure to pull the new version of the container, and the XDP-ADC Daemon will start sending data.

 Verify
 ******